-- Develop a FY-2018 Annual Performance and Expenditure Report by UPWP element by the end of .
-September in FY-2019 in coordination with the LFUCG Division of Community Development Grants ٠ - Draft and adopt a FY 2020 UPWP including the following tasks: - Determine funding levels in consultation with KYTC, FHWA and FTA. - Include staffing, cost, funding sources, methodology, target dates, responsible agencies, and products for each work element. - Submit a draft FY-2020 UPWP to the Transportation Technical Coordinating Committee (TTCC) for review and comment. - Submit the draft FY-2020 UPWP for review and comment to the KYTC, FHWA, FTA and other required review agencies by February 28, 2019. - Address draft FY-2020 UPWP changes/comments as requested by official reviewing agenciesSubmit the revised draft FY-2020 UPWP to the Transportation Policy Committee (TPC) for endorsement and final approval by 4/30/19.

-- Submit the FY-2020 UPWP for final approval, through the KYTC, FHWA and FTA. - Submit the FY-2020 UPWP and all MPO contracts through Kentucky State Clearing House system. - Print and/or distribute the final FY-2020 UPWP using the latest official routing list.
-Also, post on the MPO and LFUCG websites. - Amend the FY-2020 UPWP, as necessary, throughout the fiscal year.
+- Develop a FY-2019 Annual Performance and Expenditure Report by UPWP element by the end of September in FY-2020 in coordination with the LFUCG Division of Community Development Grants - Draft and adopt a FY 2021 UPWP including the following tasks: - Determine funding levels in consultation with FHWA, KYTC, FTA, and LFUCG. - Include staffing, cost, funding sources, methodology, target dates, responsible agencies, and products for each work element. - Submit a draft FY-2021 UPWP to the Transportation Technical Coordinating Committee (TTCC) for review and comment. - Submit the draft FY-2021 UPWP for review and comment to the KYTC, FHWA, FTA and other required review agencies by February 28, 2020. - Address draft FY-2021 UPWP changes/comments as requested by official reviewing agencies.
+Submit the revised UPWP to the TTCC for approval. - Submit the revised draft FY-2021 UPWP to the Transportation Policy Committee (TPC) and the Lexington Transit Authority Board of Directors (for the transit portion) for endorsement and final approval by 4/30/20. - Submit the FY-2021 UPWP for final approval, through the KYTC, FHWA and FTA. - Submit the FY-2021 UPWP and all MPO contracts through Kentucky State Clearing House system. - Print and/or distribute the final FY-2021 UPWP using the latest official routing list.
+Also, post on the MPO and LFUCG websites. - Amend the FY-2021 UPWP, as necessary, throughout the fiscal year.

-- An approved FY-2020 Unified Planning Work Program (UPWP) document and any necessary amendments or modifications. - Annual Performance and Expenditure Report (financial report prepared by LFUCG Community Development due to routing list by 90 days after end of fiscal year September 28, 2018)
+- o An approved FY-2021 Unified Planning Work Program (UPWP) document and any necessary amendments or modifications. - o Annual Performance and Expenditure Report

-Final UPWP will be approved and distributed no later than April 30, 2019.
+- > FY 2019 Performance and Expenditure September 30, 2019 - > Draft UPWP February 28, 2020 - Final UPWP will be approved and distributed no later than April 28, 2020.